mardotio/bidsoup/README.md

 The package [web-pdb](https://github.com/romanvm/python-web-pdb) is installed to assist with debugging.
 To use, add `import web_pdb; web_pdb.set_trace()` on a line you wish to set a breakpoing and then when it is hit, open a browser at \<IP>:5555.
 More documention is available on the python-web-pdb github page.

+### Loading Data ###
+Data can be seeded using django's fixture tools.
+Running `manage.py loaddata <fixture>` will place the data into the database.

+If for some reason you want to start over in development with a fresh database, a command is available to drop all the tables and re-migrate.
+To do this, run `./manage.py updatedb --reset`.

 ### Deploy ###
 TBD